Quick facts

 - Red, pink and white currants are self-fertile, meaning one plant will set fruit without any other currant varieties nearby.

-- Pink and white currants are albino selections of red currant.
+- Pink and white currants are albino selections of red currants.

-- Some consider pink and white currants to be better for fresh eating.
+- Some consider pink and white currants to be better for fresh eating because they are generally less acidic.

 Black currant